 Gender interacts with innovation and language change in a complicated way.
 In general, past studies have found that women use the more prestigious or more standard form where two variants are in competition over a long period (such as walking vs. walkin' in English), but also that they use more innovations than men, as long as those innovations are not stigmatized (Labov 1972: 301-304; Trudgill 1972; Kiesling 1998: 69; Coates 1993: 183; Eckert 2011: 59).
-Women may also have a wider discrepancy between their conversational and most formal speech styles, sometimes using more stigmatized forms in their casual speech than men but showing more self-awareness in their use of language than men and achieving greater success at excising the stigmatized forms accurate account of the semantic and pragmatic purpose of a particle in a given context, and judgements tend to be somewhat impressionistic (Kroon 1995: 41-57, discussing Latin particles).
-A more systematic consideration of the semantics and pragmatics of ge is beyond the reach of this article.
+Women may also have a wider discrepancy between their conversational and most formal speech styles, sometimes using more stigmatized forms in their casual speech than men but showing more self-awareness in their use of language than men and achieving greater success at excising the stigmatized forms when speaking formally (Labov 2006: 197; Kruschwitz 2012: 208).
+In this way, women can be associated with both prestige and non-prestige forms depending on factors such as context and social class.